 Please wash your hands regularly with soap and water.

-We will provide sanitizing spray in classrooms that are used frequently.
+In addition to the daily sanitation work of our custodial staff, we will provide sanitizing spray in classrooms that are used frequently.
 We encourage you to spray and wipe down surfaces before you touch them.

 Follow directions on signage where provided